wangonya/wangonya.com/content/blog/python-is-vs-==.md

 `False`, because the values are not equal.

 So if you want to check that elements point to the same object, use `is`.
-If you\'re only interested in the equality of the values, use `==`.
+If you're only interested in the equality of the values, use `==`.